Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: The general causal effect identification problem

-\paragraph{Combining Transportability and Selection Bias} To the best of our knowledge, the frameworks of transportability and selection bias have not been considered simultaneously.
+To the best of our knowledge, the frameworks of transportability and selection bias have not been considered simultaneously.
 The combination of these scenarios fits into the general problem formulation.
-For example, we may have access to two observational distributions originating from different source domains, but affected by the same biasing mechanism: $P(\+ A_1 \given \+ C_1, T_1, S)$ and $P(\+ A_2 \given \+ C_2, T_2, S)$, where $T_1$ and $T_2$ are the transportability nodes corresponding to the two source domains and $S$ is the selection bias node.
+For example, we may have access to two observational distributions originating from different source domains, but affected by the same biasing mechanism: $P(\+ A_1 \mid \+ C_1, T_1, S)$ and $P(\+ A_2 \mid \+ C_2, T_2, S)$, where $T_1$ and $T_2$ are the transportability nodes corresponding to the two source domains and $S$ is the selection bias node.